janmohammadi/MikrotikDotNet/README.md

 # MikrotikDotNet
-MikrotikDotNet is a lightwaight and easy to use ADO.NET like library for Mikrotik Api with extensibility and performance in mind.
+MikrotikDotNet is a lightweight and easy to use ADO.NET like library for Mikrotik Api with extensibility and performance in mind.

 [NuGet package:](https://www.nuget.org/packages/Mikrotik.Net)
 ```